+- a.
+Loans and receivables;

+- b.
+Helt-to-maturity financial assets;

-The following classifications exist for financial assets: (a) loans and receivables, (b) held-to-maturity assets, (c) financial assets designated at fair value through profit or loss, and (d) available-for-sale assets.
+- c.
+Financial assets designated at fair value through profit or loss;

+- d.
+Available-for-sale financial assets.

-(a) Loans and receivables: all non-derivative financial assets with fixed or determinable payments that are not listed on an active market.
+- · Loans and receivables: all non-derivative financial assets with fixed or determinable payments that are not listed on an active market.